gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 Facebook’s OGP [Open Graph Protocol](http://ogp.me/) implements RDFa to link data and turn web pages into graph objects.
 OGP “enables any web page to become a rich object in a social graph”, having “the same functionality as any other object on Facebook.”

 ###What's in it for SOI?
-A start for SOI may be to first define basic metadata vocabulary, following Facebook's approach with OGP.
+A start for SOI may be to first define basic metadata vocabulary, following Facebook's start with OGP.
 Second, the basic metadata may be implemented by TSOA endpoints to produce nodes in a SOI network graph datastore.
-And, last, the network graph datastore is searchable by the TSOA community to produce direct hits into the SOI Information Object Repository with record-ids.
+And last, the network graph datastore is searchable by the TSOA community to produce direct hits into the SOI Information Object Repository with record-ids.

 ##Contextual Metadata
 A data component's meta-data provides context for an instance.
 It's contextual content may

   1. clarify a data component's content: `ObservedThing/001 isA activity/patrol`
-  2. identify and associate a data component's relationship to other data components: 'Sensor/001 hasObserved MilitaryUnit/001'.
+  2. identify and associate a data component's relationship to other data components: `Sensor/001 hasObserved MilitaryUnit/001`.

 The SOI Track data model represents meta-data components for all data components, regardless of their specificity.
 Many times meta-data components are represented for larger, more general concepts.
 But, smaller, more specific concepts, contained by larger, more general representations, often times do not have meta-data components.
 As a work-around, the larger, more general representations may provide a way to enrich their smaller, more specific representations.
 However, this approach may duplicate data, create irrelevant dependencies, and add wasteful complexities.